ZuoyunZheng/llm_playground/daily_planner/README.md

 2. Make venv: `uv venv`

 3. Install deps
-  a.
-If you have llama.cpp installed you don't need llama-cpp-python.
-You would need to start up your llama-server and pass the http port to a `LlamaCppServerProvider` instance
+   1. If you have llama.cpp installed you don't need llama-cpp-python. `uv sync` would suffice. <br/>
+      llama-server needs to be run on the side the http port passed to a `LlamaCppServerProvider` instance here.
-  b.
-If you don't have llama.cpp installed, you would want to compile llama-cpp-python with CUDA support by passing the CMAKE flags: `CUDACXX="/usr/local/cuda/bin/nvcc" CMAKE_ARGS="-DGGML_CUDA=on" uv sync --no-cache -v`.<br />
+   2. If you don't have llama.cpp installed, you would want to compile llama-cpp-python with CUDA support by passing the CMAKE flags: `CUDACXX="/usr/local/cuda/bin/nvcc" CMAKE_ARGS="-DGGML_CUDA=on" uv sync --no-cache -v`.<br />
-     Naturally you would be using a LlamaCppPythonProvider
+     Naturally you would be using a `LlamaCppPythonProvider` instance here.